MichaelBoitmann/Dynato-ReactJS-TailwindCSS/README.md

 👉 **Best Practices**: Learn Tailwind's best practices for efficient and maintainable code.

-👉 **Theming**:Explore techniques to add different themes to your website using Tailwind CSS.
+👉 **Theming**: Explore techniques to add different themes to your website using Tailwind CSS.

 👉 **JavaScript-like Tasks with Tailwind**: Discover how Tailwind CSS can be used to achieve tasks that typically require JavaScript code